zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/bulk-update.md

  2. **Modify the entity's properties:** Once the entity is loaded, you can modify its properties as needed.
  3. **Call SaveChanges:** After making the desired changes to the entity, you need to call the `SaveChanges` method of the `DbContext` to persist the changes to the database.

-Here is a basic example of how you can use the Update method of DBContext to perform bulk updates in Entity Framework Core:
+Here is a basic example of how you can use the `Update` method of DbContext to perform bulk updates in Entity Framework Core:

 ```csharp
 using (var context = new MyDbContext())